Manager of the Year 2008

 Regional Manager Bruce Burke writes, “Her many ties with residents, and her community involvement, have made Linda a well-known personality and a force in the small community of Estacada.”

 All HUD facilities need to have real estate assessment (REAC) inspections and management and occupancy reviews (MOR).
 In a 2001 MOR conducted by Oregon Housing and Community Services, the inspector wrote, “Linda Forsberg is to be congratulated for her exceptional job as the manager of 300 Main.
 It is her pride in a job well done that is apparent in every aspect of the property and its efficient performance.
-Her professional attitude and love of her job is foremost in the performance of her duties, and she is a tremendous asset to her company and her community.”
+Her professional attitude and love of her job are foremost in the performance of her duties, and she is a tremendous asset to her company and her community.”
 Furthermore, Mr. Burke comments that her reports and accounting have been presented on time and in an accurate fashion.
 The most recent REAC inspection received a score of 98a out of 100.

 What really sets her apart is her compassion for her residents.
-She considers the residents a large extended family, and offers to them all of the commitment that the term “family” implies.
+She considers the residents a large extended family and offers to them all of the commitment that the term “family” implies.
 When residents are ill, she checks in on them regularly to ensure their comfort and well-being.

 Linda has applied her musical talents to organizing a singing group, “The Mainliners” which rehearses at 300 Main and regularly performs sing-alongs for the 300 Main residents, those at the Estacada Senior Center, as well as other venues.